ryanbieber/gardengod/README.md

 # GardenGod

-This is AI SLOP but I want to plan my garden next spring and this seems like a nice way to do it.
+This is AI SLOP but I want to plan my garden and this seems like a nice way to do it.

 ## Overview